UC Berkeley Zoom

 Note: depending on how Zoom was initially installed on your device an admin password may be needed to install updates.
 Contact ITCS email@example.com or your departmental IT staff for assistance if your system prompts you for admin credentials.

 Zoom-bombing is the term for when individuals "gate-crash" Zoom meetings.
 These uninvited guests share their screens to bombard real attendees with disturbing pornographic and/or violent imagery.
+Be sure to secure your Zoom with this tips below.
+For a complete list see Zoom's manual on Securing Zoom Settings.

 If you experience abuse while using Zoom report it to: firstname.lastname@example.org.